jennahd/PiN_meta-tutorial/README.md

 1. Running anvi-interactive will open a browser window and to see the visualization we need to press "Draw".
 Then you will see a dendrogram produced by the hierarchical clustering of contigs that Anvi'o performs.
 Around this dendrogram, you can find information about the length of contigs, contig coverage (abundance), and the location of rRNA genes.
 2. You can adjust how the plot looks under "Show additional settings" and adjust the visualization of the layers on the "Main" tab.
 3. Then go to the "Bins" tabs and select the option "Realtime taxonomy estimation for bins (whenever possible).".
-4. We can then press "Load bin collection" and select the "Whokaryote" and "MetaBAT" bins in turn.
+4. We can then press "Load bin collection" and select the "Whokaryote" and "MetaBAT" bin collections in turn.
 5. You can create a new bin and try to bin MAGs yourself by pressing the "+ New bin" button and then selecting groups of contigs.
 You can then check the quality of your bin by looking at its completeness and redundancy.

 NOTE: To export a set of new manual bins, you can create a new collection and then use the following command to export it: